Marzan1810662/the-gourmet-kitchen/README.md

 * Home Page with banner,services and client reviews
 * User authentication with Login and signup
 * User email verification with eamil while sigining up
-* password reset link on login apge
+* password reset link on login page
 * About the developer on About page
 * Header and Footer on each page